tkoskine/ahven/doc/manual/en/source/api-ahven-framework.rst

 is not checked.

-.. ada:type:: type Test is abstract new Ada.Finalization.Controlled with null record;
+Test
+''''

 ::

     type Test is abstract new Ada.Finalization.Controlled with null record;

+.. .. xada:type:: type Test is abstract new Ada.Finalization.Controlled with null record;

    A type, which provides the base for Test_Case and Test_Suite types.

 Test_Class_Access
 '''''''''''''''''